CYD-PRC/EEAL/README.md

 EEAL is an open protocol that defines **four permission levels** for AI systems interacting with humans.
 It ensures that humans retain meaningful control over AI behavior while allowing AI to operate autonomously within defined boundaries.

-> "Let all people preserve the right to a dignified exit in the age of AGI."
+> "Let all people preserve the right to a dignified exit in the age of advanced AI systems."

 **Key goals:**
 - **Perceivable:** Users can sense the current AI permission level via UI or physical feedback.